 Overview

-The loading plane factor can be determined analytically by the method presented in this subsection, although it is normally considered too complex for hand calculations.
+The loading plane factor can be determined analytically by the method presented in this section, although it is normally considered too complex for hand calculations.
 Thus, it is expected that the method presented here is mainly used in computer programs (or spreadsheets, etc.) for fastener analysis.

 It is assumed that height of the connector body is relatively small compared to the thickness of the flanges and thus, the load introduction can be represented by a point force.
 Also, it is assume that the joint consists of two flanges (such as shown in Figure 7-23), each of which can be treated separately.